rosalindfranklininstitute/parakeet/README.md

   pip install python-parakeet
 ```

-However, because the package needs to be built locally from source and has some
+> **_NOTE:_** Because the package needs to be built locally from source and has
-external dependencies you may need to ensure your environment is ready before
+some external dependencies you may need to ensure your environment is ready before
 running this command.
+You need to set the location of the CUDA compiler and
-For full instructions please see the installation
+possibly G++ and FFTW libraries.
+For full instructions please see the
-documentation
+installation documentation
 [here](https://rosalindfranklininstitute.github.io/parakeet/installation.html).

 ## Usage